 The Benefits Of Choosing Alpaca Wool

-First of all, alpaca wool doesn’t contain the lanolin which is the reason alpaca fleece is considered hypoallergenic.
+First of all and as we’ve previously stated, alpaca wool doesn’t contain the lanolin and that’s a big part of why alpaca wool is considered hypoallergenic.
 The fact there is no lanolin also means your alpaca clothing won’t need to be washed that often and at such high temperatures or with harsh chemicals.
-The chemicals in detergents are another potential form of allergen, which can lead to contact dermatitis for those with sensitive skin.
+This is another huge benefit, as the chemicals in detergents are another potential form of allergen that can lead to contact dermatitis for those with sensitive skin.